 In September 2011 Gartner published a research note (ID Number: G00216359) titled “Critical Security Questions to Ask a Cloud Service Provider”.
 The research note provides a checklist of security-related questions that organizations should ask prospective providers of cloud-based services, as part of their due diligence process.
 For the full report, please contact Gartner directly.

 Veracode fully agrees that security is a core component of any cloud-based platform or service.
 We embrace Gartner’s checklist as part of an organization’s process for evaluating cloud-based application security solutions.
 Veracode’s specific approach and response to each Gartner requirement is outlined within.

 Dynamic Application Security Testing (DAST) has become an integral part of the SDLC in most organizations today.
-DAST tool vendors demostrate their tools by allowing prospects to scan test sites so they can see how the scanner works and the reports generated.
+DAST tool vendors demonstrate their tools by allowing prospects to scan test sites so they can see how the scanner works and the reports generated.